Selectively overwrite data with Delta Lake

 Arbitrary selective overwrite with replaceWhere

 You can selectively overwrite only the data that matches an arbitrary expression.
-This feature is available with DataFrames in Databricks Runtime 9.1 LTS and above and supported in SQL in Databricks Runtime 12.0 (unsupported) and above.

 The following command atomically replaces events in January in the target table, which is partitioned by start_date, with the data in replace_data: